 Crew: Jane, P.K., Wilhelm

-Boat: “Blue Star”, Star-Yacht 1520 (15.2m semi-displacement trawler style cuiser, 2x Volvo TAMD61A diesels), chartered from Offshore-Boote, based at marina Kremik, Primosten.
+Boat: “Blue Star”, Star-Yacht 1520 (15.2m trawler style cruiser, semi-displacement hull, 2x Volvo TAMD61A diesel engines).
+Chartered from Offshore-Boote, based at marina Kremik, Primosten.

 Wednesday June 9 Arrival